Success stories

 We initially moved from suburbia into the countryside, but when the pandemic subsided, we decided to travel again, which meant selling all of the remaining printing equipment and searching for a print-on-demand provider to fulfill our orders.

-Was the Switch to a POD Business a Success?
+Was the switch to a POD business a success?

 Definitely!
 One year ago, we bought land in Belize.
 We plan to rent our house, drive through the States, and fully move there.